Survival: Historical concepts of survival

 In much of the literature on life after death, the term survival is employed more or less interchangeably with the term immortality.
 And yet it is not difficult to see why the term immortality is often preferred, particularly in some religious circles.
 It is not simply that it is free of the associations the term survival has with merely 'living on', or with lucky escape.
 More positively, the term immortality suggests some superior quality of existence, whereas the term survival suggests mere temporal extension, a continuation of the status quo ante.

 Survival analysis is a branch of statistics for analyzing the expected duration of time until one or more survival-ending events happen, such as death in biological organisms and failure in mechanical systems.
 One element of survival analysis is the survival rate, the percentage of people in a study or treatment group still alive for a given period of time after diagnosis.
 It is a method of describing prognosis in certain disease conditions.
 Survival rate can be used as yardstick for the assessment of standards of therapy.
 The survival period is usually reckoned from date of diagnosis or start of treatment.
 Survival rates are important for prognosis, but because the rate is based on the population as a whole, an individual prognosis may be different depending on newer treatments since the last statistical analysis as well as the overall general health of the patient.

+Survival epidemiology is the field of medicine devoted to the study of post-diagnostic outcomes, encompassing methods from survival analysis as well as target trial emulation, structural equation modeling, and g computation.